Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 }
 ```

-This function returns `Sequence<String>` and you can use this function to print all lines from a file
+This function returns a `Sequence<String>` and you can use this function to print all lines from a file
 in a natural way:

 ```kotlin